CHT training resources

 Post training activities

-After the training, ministries of health, implementing partners and CHT users agree on a date when the project can go live.
+After every day of training, facilitators should conduct training evaluation to discuss what went well and the areas to improve on the subsequent training days.
+After the completion of the training, ministries of health, implementing partners and CHT users agree on a date when the project can go live.
 Below are the critical activities that take place before go-live.

 • Participants are informed when the project will go live.
 In most cases, the project goes live a few weeks after the training